Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 Yes.

-I mean a turkey wing if you want that.
+I mean, a turkey wing if you want that.

 You got sweet potatoes.

-Come on, where's a bourbon for our friends?
+Here's a bourbon for our friends.

-I want bourbon too.
+I like bourbon too.

-Now, Daphne, it's critical with with the wings.
+Now, Daphne, it's critical with the wings.

 Now, the wings are the MVP of any Super Bowl party.